ashish2r/user-authentication-jwt/README.md

 Application exposes following endpoints

 /login

 /user

 /person/{id}

-The login end point will return the JWT token which the client should send back as Authorization header with the value as "Bearer " + token, in order to be able to retrieve the user details or person details
+The login end point will return the JWT token which the client should send back as Authorization header with the value as "Bearer " + token, in order to be able to retrieve the user details or person details.

 ### Login Credentials